joehahn/spark-one-off/README.md

 All cluster instances are named oneoff in the AWS/EC2 console.
-This cluster will cycle through Starting and Bootstrapping phases (during which is the EMR cluster launches, fires up Hadoop, and then installs additional libraries), then Running (where a Spark code is executed in parallel across the cluster's 4 worker nodes, this is the code that fits a predictive neural network model to the data), then Terminating (here the cluster is automatically shut down after demo output is stored in S3).
+This cluster will cycle through Starting and Bootstrapping phases (during which is the EMR cluster launches, fires up Hadoop, and then installs additional libraries), then Running (where the Spark code mlp.py is executed in parallel across the cluster's 4 worker nodes, this is the code that fits the predictive neural network model to the mock data), then Terminating (here the cluster is automatically shut down after the output is stored in S3).

 If you want this cluster to persist rather than terminate, change --auto-terminate in launch_cluster.sh to --no-auto-terminate